 You may walk and drive normally the day after your procedure.
-Do not play sports, do yard work, or lift anything heavy until your PHP says it is okay.
+Do not play sports, do yard work, or lift anything heavy until your healthcare provider says it is okay.
 You may need to wait up to a week before you have sex.

-Follow up with your PHP or surgeon in 12 weeks:
+Follow up with your healthcare provider or surgeon in 12 weeks: